TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/gateway.md

 </li>
 <li>
 <details>
-<summary>Request size limit Middleware no longer breaks GET or DELETE requests</summary>
+<summary>Request size limit middleware would block any request without a payload (for example GET, DELETE)</summary>

 Resolved a problem in the request size limit middleware that caused GET and DELETE requests to fail validation.The middleware incorrectly expected a request body (payload) for these methods and blocked them when none was present.
 </details>